daniellehandel/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities include:

-  * Performs research and statistical analysis for education and health projects under Dr. Lisa Barrow, Dr. Diane Alexander, and Dr. Bhashkar Mazumder
+  * Performed research and statistical analysis for education, health, and labor projects under Drs.
+Lisa Barrow, Diane Alexander, Bhashkar Mazumder, and Camilo Garcia
   * Developed a browser automation program for use in web scraping
   * Used R, Python, and Stata for data cleaning and analysis
   """